INSTANT ANALYSIS: How Nova's early loss alters the bracket - News 12 Now

 With Villanova out, Duke becomes the de facto No. 1 in the East.
 The Blue Devils play South Carolina on Sunday, then the winner between Baylor and USC if they get past the Gamecocks.

-The Wildcats’ loss also could benefit the winner between Virginia and Florida on the top half of the bracket, leaving Wisconsin and a team that’s not the defending national champion between them and the Final Four.
+The Wildcats’ loss also could benefit Florida on the top half of the bracket after its blowout over Virginia, leaving Wisconsin and a team that’s not the defending national champion between them and the Final Four.

 But it goes beyond the East.